-If you have the optional 'foot switch' fitted this is an "and" option and the Enable switchs on the Lower & Upper Control Boxes will still function.
+If you have the optional 'foot switch' this is an 'and' option and the enable switches on the lower & upper control boxes will still function.

-- 13. Lift Enable Indicator: The platform can only be raised when this light is lit.
-When this light is not lit the platform will not raise because the outriggers are not properly set. - 14.
-Fuel / Electric Selector Switch (Option): This switch (when fitted) allows switching between different motive sources (see Options Chapter). - 15.
-Overload Indicator: This indicator illuminates when the platform is overloaded (see Safety Devices Chapter page 3).
+- 13. Lift Enable Indicator: The platform can only be raised when the light is lit.
+When the light is not lit the platform will not raise because the outriggers are not properly set. - 14.
+Fuel / Electric Selector Switch (Option): This switch (when fitted) allows switching between different motive sources (see options chapter). - 16.
+Rotator Switch: Left rotates the platform to the left.
+Right rotates the platform to the right. - 17.
+Boom Aligned to Centre Indicator: This light illuminates when the Booms are aligned to the centre of the trailer and is safe to lower the basket to the stowed position.